fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 ### 2: Pipeline Approach

 No extra actions are needed here.
 The JSON is committed to the repo or bundled into the build, so changes appear on staging automatically.
-The deployment pipeline then deploys the frontend with the updated JSON to staging/live.
+The deployment pipeline then deploys the frontend with the updated JSON to staging.

 **Note:** You must consider easy rollback in this scenario — for example, redeploying a previous JSON file.